Hamlet: 20th century

-Ian Charleson performed Hamlet from 9 October to 13 November 1989, in Richard Eyre's production at the Olivier Theatre, replacing Daniel Day-Lewis, who had abandoned the production.
+Other significant British Hamlets have included Alec Guinness, Michael Redgrave, David Warner, Albert Finney, and Jonathan Pryce.
+Ian Charleson performed Hamlet in 1989 in Richard Eyre's production at the National Theatre, replacing Daniel Day-Lewis, who had withdrawn from the production.
 Seriously ill from AIDS at the time, Charleson died eight weeks after his last performance.
-Fellow actor and friend, Sir Ian McKellen, said that Charleson played Hamlet so well it was as if he had rehearsed the role all his life; McKellen called it "the perfect Hamlet".
-The performance garnered other major accolades as well, some critics echoing McKellen in calling it the definitive Hamlet performance.
+Ian McKellen said that Charleson played Hamlet so well it was as if he had rehearsed the role all his life, deeming it "the perfect Hamlet".
+The performance garnered other major accolades as well, some critics calling Charleson's Hamlet definitive.
+The 1995 Almeida Theatre production with Ralph Fiennes as Hamlet and Francesca Annis as Gertrude, transferred to Broadway, where it garnered Fiennes a Best Actor Tony Award.